-Copup: Quick Anxiety Relief
+Copup: Anxiety Relief

-My Role as Product Designer
+Product Designer

 • Drove all research efforts, including initial problem exploration, user surveys, interviews, and branding